HarryYardley/HeardDL/README.md

 # HeardDL
-HeardDL is a program which converts your spoken text into tasks, so you'll never forget anything again.
+HeardDL is a program which converts your spoken text into tasks using NLP&ML.